 All information provided herein is the proprietary property of Novus Power Products L.L.C.
-The information included may be reproduced without the permission or prior approval of Novus Power Products L.L.C.for the purpose of operating the Novus equipment.
+The information included may be reproduced without the permission of Novus Power Products L.L.C. without for the purpose of operating the Novus equipment.